 A: At the last two hotels we stayed at, there was lots of hand sanitizer everywhere, and we did see a few signs.
 Every restaurant has hand sanitizer when you walk in.
 I don’t know if that’s normal, but I did see it.

-Q: Your Norway arrangements were made by another WOW List trip designer, Norway expert Leigh Landis.
-What have you been doing there?
+Q: Your Norway arrangements were made by another WOW List trip designer.
+What have you been doing in Norway?

 A: We spent three nights in Tromso and did this fabulous experience: Vulkana.
 It’s an old whaling boat that they have remodeled into a spa.
 On top is the hot tub, a sauna on the second level, and a steam room on the third.
 And they serve this beautiful lunch and my crazy college daughter, she and everyone on the boat did the polar plunge except me.
 Not me, no thanks.
 We saw lots of cruise lines and ships coming in.
 It seems like they were traveling as usual.
 I brought masks—just in case we got sick, I didn’t want to get anyone else sick.